 Have you found yourself in debt with no possible way out?

-Debt is the ugly four lettered word that everyone tries to avoid.
+When it comes to personal finance planning, debt is the ugly four-lettered word that everyone tries to avoid.

 This often leads to further debt and usually ends in bad credit or repossessions.